 - AWS charges are based on the amount of time and storage used, with cheaper hourly rates available for longer-term contracts and spot computing instances.
 See Amazon EC2 pricing for details.

 - To discuss your simulation and cloud computing needs or to request a quote, please Contact us.

 - Amazon Web Services account

 - Lumerical Products License.
 To request a quote and/or a trial, please Contact us.

 Creating your first cluster

-To help you get started on AWS we created a few getting started guides that can be used depending on what your workload is.
-We recommend following Use Case: Multi-node clusters with launch templates.
-After completing this guide you will be able to test your workflow on multiple configurations within minutes of each other. eg. 1 x (c5.24xlarge), 10 x (c5.24xlarge), 2 x (5 x m5.24xlarge).
+If you're not sure which use case to select, we recommend the Use Case: Multi-node clusters with launch templates.
+After completing this guide you will be able to run your workflow on multiple EC2 configurations within minutes of each other. eg. 1 x (c5.24xlarge), 10 x (c5.24xlarge), 2 x (5 x m5.24xlarge).